 Fall Brook Falls (not to be confused with a waterfall of the same name in Lackawanna County or the waterfalls in Salt Springs State Park) is comprised of an upper and lower falls, which are separated by about 50 feet.
 While they are located in one of the most remote parts of this already remote county, they aren’t especially difficult to reach if you know where to look.
 In fact, there is a small picnic area near the falls and require only a few minutes of hiking to reach.

-The area along the creek has a wooden fence along the creek banks as the drop off to the waterway below is quite steep and long.
+The area along the creek has a metal fence along the creek banks as the drop off to the waterway below is quite steep and long.
 This provides a nice viewing area for the top waterfall, though it can be hard to see much of the lower falls.
 Unfortunately, the steep walls make it nearly impossible to get a good view of the lower half of Fall Brook Falls.
-It may be possible to walk downstream and find access to the creek, but I didn’t have a chance to attempt this during my visit.

 How to Get to Fall Brook Falls